There are literary clues galore in Try and Catch Me. Can Columbo connect the dots, or is this scheming crime writer on safe ground?

 She phones maid Annie from the airport, and tells her to turn the alarm off.
 She later suggests Annie must have interrupted Edmund, causing him to hide in the safe – and accidentally lock himself in.

 Abigail’s plan is watertight … until Edmund leaves his keys on a coffee table.
-With lawyer Martin arriving just seconds later, Abigail hides them in a deep-dish ashtray.
+With lawyer Martin arriving just seconds later, Abigail hides them in an ashtray.

 This is when the plan branches switches direction.
 Annie finds the keys, but PA Veronica puts 2+2 together and blackmails Abigail into taking her on a cruise.
 Ironically, the change to the booking only inflames Columbo’s curiosity.